 The mixability of Irish whiskey offers many possible drink opportunities.
 There are many cocktail and shooter recipes that call for it specifically, but it can also hold its own in nearly any whiskey cocktail.

 Ireland once had a booming whiskey distillery.
 Starting in the late 1800s, a series of internal and international wars, U.S. Prohibition, and the Great Depression forced the majority to close down.
 For years, Ireland had only two working distilleries, Midleton in the south and Bushmills in the north.
 Cooley opened up in 1987 and the three were responsible for producing all the Irish whiskey from both their house brands as well as third party brands.
-Over the last couple of decades, there has been a resurgence with new distilleries opening and a variety of new brands to explore.
+Since the early 2000s, there has been a resurgence with new distilleries opening and a variety of new brands to explore.

 - Jameson (Midleton distillery)